microsoft/playwright/docs/src/test-global-setup-teardown-js.md

 ### Setup

-First we add a new project with the name 'setup'.
+First we add a new project with the name 'setup db'.
 We then give it a [`property: TestProject.testMatch`] property in order to match the file called `global.setup.ts`:

 ```js title="playwright.config.ts"
 import { defineConfig } from '@playwright/test';